artivis/manif/README.md

 These demos are:

 -   [`se2_localization.cpp`](examples/se2_localization.cpp): 2D robot localization based on fixed landmarks using SE2 as robot poses.
 This implements the example V.A in the paper.
+-   [`se2_localization_ukfm.cpp`](examples/se2_localization_ukfm.cpp): 2D robot localization based on fixed landmarks using SE2 as robot poses.
+This implements the filter described in ['A Code for Unscented Kalman Filtering on Manifolds (UKF-M)'](https://arxiv.org/pdf/2002.00878.pdf), M. Brossard, A. Barrau and S. Bonnabel.
 -   [`se3_localization.cpp`](examples/se3_localization.cpp): 3D robot localization based on fixed landmarks using SE3 as robot poses.
 This re-implements the example above but in 3D.
 -   [`se2_sam.cpp`](examples/se2_sam.cpp): 2D smoothing and mapping (SAM) with simultaneous estimation of robot poses and landmark locations, based on SE2 robot poses.
 This implements a the example V.B in the paper.
 -   [`se3_sam.cpp`](examples/se3_sam.cpp): 3D smoothing and mapping (SAM) with simultaneous estimation of robot poses and landmark locations, based on SE3 robot poses.
 This implements a 3D version of the example V.B in the paper.